-Translate English Video to Russian Fast | AI Dubbing | HeyGen
+Translate English video to Russian fast | AI dubbing | HeyGen

 Agencies managing multilingual clients

-If your English content performs well, translating it into Russian is one of the most efficient ways to extend its value globally.
+If your English content performs well, translating it into Russian is one of the most effective ways to extend its value globally.

 Upload a video file such as MP4 or MOV, or import a supported video link.